skydoves/landscapist/docs/gallery.md

 ImageViewer(images = urls, imageOptions = ImageOptions(contentScale = scale), ...)
 ```

-`Crop` on both keeps the grid filled and the transition still.
-What it costs is the edges of the
+`Crop` on both keeps the grid filled and the transition still, and costs the edges of the photo on
-photo on the viewer, which a pinch brings back. `Fit` on both keeps the whole photo and letterboxes
+the viewer. `Fit` on both keeps the whole photo and letterboxes the grid cells instead.
+Giving up
-the grid cells instead.
-Which one to give up is yours to choose; giving up neither is what produces
+neither is what produces the reframe.

-the flinch.
+The sample in this repository keeps the mismatch on purpose: a grid reads better filled and a viewer
+is there to show the whole photo, so it takes the reframe rather than give up either.
+Match the two
+when the transition matters more than the framing.

 ### Custom key provider